There is no evidence that increases in the

 work.
 However, do they deliver on their promises?
 If they do reduce poverty

-and enhance employment, can we further determine their effects on indicators
+and enhance employment, is it possible to determine their effects on

-of well-being, such as mental health and life satisfaction, or on the
+indicators of well-being, such as mental health and life satisfaction, or on

 Households can benefit from international trade

 as it lowers the prices of consumer goods

 Imported products tend to have lower prices than